mayraberrones94/Aprendizaje/README.md

 import seaborn as sns; sns.set()
 ```

-The first use we found of kernels was to enhance our dataset, and augment data.
-Before we had knowledge of a more simple and efective way to augment our data (without compromising quality or storage) we practiced with some kernels that are widely used for image transformations.
+The first use we found of kernels was to enhance our dataset and augment data.
+Before we had knowledge of a more simple and effective way to augment our data (without compromising quality or storage) we practiced with some kernels that are widely used for image transformations.
 For this experiment, we are using one of the images from our free dataset.

 ```python
 image = cv2.imread('mdb001.png')